vanillawc/.github/README.md

 That means: no extra layers of abstraction between the WC spec and the implementations here; no extra dependencies to track, maintain, update; no extra build steps to develop.

-If the criticisms of the WC v1 specification are true, that the API to develop vanilla WC is 'too low level', then this group exists to get low level and see what it's all about.
+If the criticisms of the WC standard are really true, that the API to develop vanilla WC is 'too low level', then this group exists to get low level and see what it's all about.

 ## Components